ketanbhadoriya/awsesmanualsnapshotusingpython/README.md

     - Endpoint of ES domain of which you want to take the manual snapshot
     - Region of ES domain of which you want to take the manual snapshot
     - Your AWS Account ID
-    - Your IAM User Name
+    - Your IAM Role Name (which you are going to use to sign the request)
     - ES domain ARN of which you are going to take manual snapshot
     - Name of S3 bucket created earlier (Just the name, not full ARN)
     - Endpoint of ES domain if you wish to restore the manual snapshot taken.